cs544-wisc/s23/p7/README.md

 # P7 (8% of grade): BigQuery, Loans Data

+## Note

+This one is optional, but you can earn bonus credit by doing it (see https://canvas.wisc.edu/courses/345251/discussion_topics/1525284 for details).

+Closer to the deadline, we'll share a form that you should submit if you want us to grade your P7.
+If you start P7 and push partial results but don't finish, don't worry -- if you don't submit the form, we'll just grade you over P1-P6.

 ## Overview

 In this project, we'll (a) study the geography of loans in WI using